Lovich's Four Hit Night Not Enough, Pelicans Grounded by Warbirds 4-1

 RHP Tyler Renz (2-2, 3.63) received the win for the Warbirds, LHP Pierce Coppola (0-3, 3.71) was tagged with the loss for the Pelicans, however he racked up eight strikeouts over four innings of two-run ball.
 RHP Peyton Niksch (S,2) received the save.

-Myrtle Beach will have the day off tomorrow before returning to Pelicans Ballpark on Tuesday May 26 when they start a six-game homestand against the Wilson Warbirds (Single-A Milwaukee Brewers).
+Myrtle Beach and Wilson Warbirds (Single-A Milwaukee Brewers) are back in action at Pelicans Ballpark tomorrow, Wednesday May 27.
 First pitch is slated for 6:35 PM.
 RHP Dominick Reid (1-3, 3.52) will start on the hill for the Pelicans.
 RHP Jayden Dubanewicz (0-0, 2.70) gets the ball for the Warbirds.

 For tickets and more information, visit MyrtleBeachPelicans.com/Tickets